Per Bergsland

 Sgt Per Bergsland (17 January 1918 – 9 June 1992) was a Norwegian fighter pilot and POW in the German POW camp Stalag Luft III and one of only three men to escape to freedom in the "Great Escape".

 Sports career

 During the 1930s Bergsland competed in orienteering, representing the club IL Heming.
 In 1939 he placed second at the individual Norwegian championship in orienteering held at Modum.
-He was born in Bærum, but resided at Ullernåsen.
+He was born in Bærum, but resided at Ullernåsen, Oslo.

 World War II

 Per Bergsland received training as a pilot in Canada.
 He transferred to the RAF in 1942, where he was assigned to fly with a combat unit.
 As a member of No. 332 Squadron RAF stationed at North Weald airfield, Bergsland's Supermarine Spitfire Mk.Vb, (serial no AB269, coded AH:D) was shot down by a German Focke-Wulf Fw 190 during the Dieppe Raid on 19 August 1942.
 After arriving at the POW camp, he gave his name as "Peter Rockland" (Per = Petrus, meaning rock in Greek, and Berg meaning mountain or rock in Norwegian), in order to protect his family in Norway from German persecution.